 ABOUT DR. AJIT SINGHVI

 Dr. Ajit Singhvi has donated a large sum to promote ‘Good Governance’ at LIBA.
+We are honoured to have received an amount of Rs.65 lakhs for the Centre for Governance for enhancing the activities of the centre.
+He has written a handbook in management inclusing concepts on Transformation and Renewals for Sustainability, which can help employees in the Industry and students in professional courses fast tarck to CEO roles.
 This initiative will be taken care of by the Centre for Business Ethics and Corporate Governance at LIBA.

 Dr. Ajit Singhvi is a UK based Indian Philanthropist and comes from a philanthropic family in Jhodpur.
 He has donated a large portion of his earnings towards educational projects, mainly to promote good governance.
 He is best known as professorial chair donor at IIT Roorkee and IIT Madras.
 A Management Thinker – Dr. Singhvi is the Alumnus of Harvard Business School, Institute of Chartered Accountants and Chartered Institute of Management Accountants.
 He is the founder and promoter of the Ajit Singhvi Education and Training Trust.
 He has held key managerial positions, such as financial controller with many multinational companies such as British Insulated Cables (BICC), British Leyland, GEC Alsthom, Carnaud Metalbox Groups and Argo Pantes Group., in various countries such as Africa, UK and India.